digital-dream-labs/oskr-owners-manual/doc/unlock.md

    about python here so you may substitute with a webserver you're more familiar with

-    Assuming you saved the file in a Dowloads folder:
+    Assuming you saved the file in a Downloads folder:

     ```
     cd ~/Downloads # or other directory